pkalivas/radiate/docs/source/objectives.md

 ### Pareto Front Management

-The `front_size()` parameter controls the size of the Pareto front.
-When the pareto front is full (reaches the upper bound), the algorithm will truncate down to the lower bound by removing solutions based on Pareto dominance and crowding distance.
+The **front-size range** controls how large the Pareto front is allowed to grow.
+When the front fills up (reaches the upper bound), the engine truncates it back down to the lower bound, dropping solutions by Pareto dominance and then crowding distance — so it keeps the most diverse, least-dominated set.

 ---